-The Politics Network invites scholarship that deals with political history, institutions, organization, and mobilization, as well as the politics of policy-making and political processes across time and place.
-We are concerned with politics on multiple levels (local, regional, national,inter- & trans-national), as well as politics' intersections with a broad range of other entities, processes and organizations: the state, the economy, cities, work and organized labor, culture and knowledge production, welfare state institutions, social citizenship, and education.
+The Politics Network invites scholarship that deals with political history, institutions, organization, mobilization, and contention.
+We are concerned with multiple levels (local, regional, national,inter- & trans-national) and intersections with a broad range of other entities, including: the state, the economy, cities, work and organized labor, culture and knowledge production, welfare state institutions, social citizenship, and education.
 Sessions listed with the Politics Network frequently overlap with the following networks: States and Society; Culture; Macro-Historical Dynamics; Migration/Immigration; Race and Ethnicity; Women, Gender, and Sexuality; Urban; Economics; Labor; and Criminal Justice/Law.

-The submission deadline is February 14, 2014; submissions can be made via the following link: conference.ssha.org.
-Consistent with the 2014 conference theme, we are especially interested in works that deal with the relationships between politics and inequalities.
+The submission deadline is February 14, 2015; submissions can be made via the following link: http://prod.sshaconference.org/people/login.
+Consistent with the 2015 conference theme, we are especially interested in works that deal with pluralism and communities.
 More specific topics might include:

 - the politics of money, banking, finance, and financial regulation